End-to-End Encryption¶

 Inner envelope (plaintext after decryption):

-Groups use Signal's Sender Key protocol for efficient broadcast:
+Groups created with enableMls: false, and clients without MLS support (the Python SDK), use Signal's Sender Key protocol for efficient broadcast:

 - Each group member generates a sender key (symmetric AES-256-GCM key + chain key)